JoeyyScott/general-gielinor-game/TESTING.md

 + **getJSON not recognized** - Following my mid project call with my mentor, we decided to use a .json file to store the questions in.
 This would allow for less user error when adding questions as the HTML is built in the quiz.js file.
 I was using the ```$.getJSON('');``` function but it was not recognized as a function when I attempted to load my site.
     + Upon a quick look around the internet I found [this post](https://stackoverflow.com/questions/40600396/jquery-issue-typeerror-getjson-is-not-a-function) which contained the answer I was looking for.
     + It mentioned that the slim version of jQuery did not carry ```$.getJSON('');``` as a method and suggested the user use the full version of jQuery.
-I checked my code and I was also using the slim version, upon updating it to the full version my code worked as expected.
+I checked my code and I was also using the slim version.
+Upon updating it to the full version my code worked as expected.

 + **Code not loading JSON** - Once I was able to fix the ```$.getJSON('');``` bug my code was apparently working fine but the questions were not loading.
     + I debugged in Firefox DevTools and could see no apparent error.
 I know the order of my code matters and remembered the lesson about call back functions.
     + It got me thinking that maybe it was trying to load my code before the questions.JSON file had been loaded.
 I looked around and found [this post](https://stackoverflow.com/questions/52622056/how-to-delay-my-javascript-code-until-a-json-file-is-loaded) which included using the ```.then``` function to wait until the JSON file was loaded before running the ```quizStart()``` function.
     + Running my quiz after this change produced no errors and everything functioned as expected.

 + **Clearing a form of data** - When I was adding my suggest a question feature with emailJS, upon submitting the form when I would open it up again the original information would remain.
-I knew I could use a reset button but did not want to include this as it would impede on the users' experience.
+I knew I could use a reset button but did not want to include this as it would impede on the user's experience.
     + Upon looking around I managed to find [this post](https://www.tutorialspoint.com/How-to-reset-or-clear-a-form-using-JavaScript) which contained information about the ```.reset()``` methdo which effectively mimics what a reset button would do.
     + I added this into my code within suggestions.js and after a few tests of the suggest a question modal I determined that everything was functioning as intended.